hlipsig/heimdall/README.md

 ```

 Login to a target cluster to ensure your kube config is pointing to the correct cluster, the tool uses the local kube config

-You need to get a service account token and login with it locally using the docker login method.
-Here is one I have set up (you need to login to see it) https://access.redhat.com/terms-based-registry/#/token/-heimdall
+Log in to the Docker image with Redhat registry.
+(How does one get this?)

+You need to access the Pyxis API and have certs stored locally.
+See: https://docs.engineering.redhat.com/display/HSSP/Pyxis+access+request

 ```
 ./cli -namespaces=fuse,enmasse